 For two years in a row, the dreaded excessive tire wear is still a problem with the 2008 Focus.
 Owners complained that they had to get a new set of tires at only 35k miles.
 However, it’s worth noting that the tire wear problem isn’t as prevalent as the 2007 model.

 Another area where the 2008 Focus came up short is the climate system.
 Several users from Consumer Reports said that the A/C system simply stopped working at some point, or one of the fan speeds no longer works.
-From the condenser to the blower to the compressor, the 2008 Focus’ climate system seems to leave a lot to be desired.
+From the condenser to the blower to the compressor, the 2008 Focus climate system is just overall problematic.

 WHAT TO DO IF A DEALER REFUSES TO CANCEL EXTENDED WARRANTY